 LogScale Internal Logging

-LogScale has a repository where LogScale internal logs are sent.
-LogScale logs are by default also written to files.
-It's possible to configure logging to standard.out, as well.
+LogScale sends its own internal logs to the humio repository.
+LogScale logs are also written to files by default.
+It is possible to configure logging to standard.out, as well.
 This is described on this page.
+For specific information about logging LogScale to LogScale, see Log LogScale to LogScale.

-LogScale logging types are listed below, with the names of their respective log files in parentheses:
+LogScale logging types are listed below with the names of their respective log files in parentheses:

 • logs (humio-debug.log) — humio debug logs